 Suggest a hotel (or comment)

-I do my best to keep the site up-to-date, but hotels change their branding and policies without warning.
-I invite you to use the comment form below to notify me of expired links and policy changes, or to suggest how I could make this site more helpful.
-Most of all, I encourage visitors to tell me what city or region needs more pet-free coverage!
+I do my best to keep the site up-to-date, but hotels change brands and policies without warning.
+I invite you to notify me of dead links, policy changes and new pet-free hotels.
+And please let me know how I could make the site more helpful.
+(Click here for the comment form.)

-I try to add hotel suggestions in a week or two, after which I roll off those comments.
-My thanks to all contributors!
+I try to add your hotel suggestions within the week, after which I roll off those comments.
+Everyone who searches here for pet-free hotels will thank you!

-Please write your hotel reviews elsewhere as this site does not make recommendations or endorsements.
-For personal inquiries, please send a note to info [at] petfreehotels.com.
+Please write hotel reviews elsewhere as this site does not make recommendations or endorsements.
+For personal inquiries, send a note to info [at] petfreehotels.com.

 Join the Conversation